dhvcc/lampa-stack/README.md

 ---

 #### TODO
+- [ ] Lampac proxy all online requests
 - [ ] Custom built Lampac API (With default to avoid admin manifest install and routes restricted only to necessary API) & Online mod
 - [ ] Crash dumps saved in Lampa to be able to investigate them
 - [ ] Don't silence console.errors in lampa (adds to the above ^)